 The venue usually creates the biggest dent in your budget.
 So get this right and you'll be on to a budget bash winner.

 Pick an unpopular day.
-Friday or Sundays can cut the cost of the reception venue by up to half - Mondays, Tuesdays and Wednesdays by even more.
-Discounts are often available for photographers, florists and ceremonies too.
+Friday or Sundays can cut the cost of the reception venue by up to half - Mondays, Tuesdays, Wednesdays and Thursdays by even more.
+Discounts are often available for photographers, florists and ceremonies as well.

 Of course, fewer guests may be able to attend if you pick a weekday – perhaps another way to keep costs down.